xAbdulHussainx/MInesweeper/README.md

 # MInesweeper
-Using JafaFx to play a fully functional minesweeper game.
+Using JafaFx and GUI to play a fully functional minesweeper game.